-Note: Do not increase the proportion of onions, peppers, or mushrooms.
+NOTE: Do not increase the proportion of onion, pepper, or mushrooms.

-Wash tomatoes and dip in boiling water for 30-60 seconds or until skins split.
+Wash tomatoes and dip in boiling water for 30 to 60 seconds or until skins split.
 Dip in cold water and slip off skins.
 Remove cores and quarter tomatoes.
-Boil 20 minutes, uncovered, in large pot.
+Boil 20 minutes, uncovered, in a large pot.
 Put through food mill or sieve.
-Brown the beef or sausage.
-Add garlic, on-ion, celery or green pepper, and mushrooms (if desired).
+Brown beef or sausage.
+Add onion, celery or green pepper, mushrooms (if desired), and garlic.
 Cook until vegetables are tender.
-Combine with tomato pulp in large pot.
-Add sugar, spices, and salt.
+Combine with tomatoes in large pot.
+Add sugar, parsley, oregano, salt, and pepper.
 Bring to a boil.
-Simmer, uncovered, until thick enough for serving.
+Simmer, uncovered, stirring frequently until thick enough for serving.
 At this time the initial volume will have been reduced by nearly one-half.
-Stir frequently to avoid burning.
-Fill jars, leaving 1-inch headspace.
+Fill hot jars with hot sauce, leaving 1-inch headspace.
 Remove air bubbles.
 Prepare jar rims.
 Adjust two-piece lids.

-Yield: About 9 pints.
+Yield: About 9 pints

 Pressure canning: Process at 11 pounds pressure, pints 60 minutes and quarts 70 minutes.
-For processing above 2,000 feet altitude, see chart on page 11 for recommended pressure.
+For processing above 2,000 feet altitude, see page 12 for recommended pressure.